 except for when I did the test the guide recommends: running

-Guess that means it’s not enabled?
-Fortunately there’s a troubleshooting section
+enabled.
+Guess that means it's not enabled?
+Fortunately there's a

 Direct Rendering Manager was enabled… :(